219-design/qt-qml-project-template-with-ci/OUR_QML_STYLE_GUIDELINES.md

 Item {  // THIS CODE SNIPPET USES A *BAD* PATTERN
   id: root

-  anchors.fill: parent //  NO NO NO NO!!
-DO NOT PUT THIS IN YOUR ROOT ITEM.
+  anchors.fill: parent //  NO NO!!
+(In general) DO NOT PUT THIS IN YOUR ROOT ITEM.
 ```

-Those types of sizing decisions should ALWAYS be left up to the user (aka at the
+Those types of sizing and position decisions should virtually always be left up
-instantiation site).
+to the user (aka at the instantiation site).

+Don't configure size, anchors, position internally.
+Let outer/external "user
+code" do that work, except:

+   - If your design is indeed built around the idea that a certain button type (or other element) really is in charge of its own size...
+   - ... and especially if you use a lot of them and don't want to repeat size/position at each usage site
+   - then you probably have a good case for internal/inherent size.
+   - In this case, please use named constants for any sizes or proportions.
+Don't use "magic number" literals.
+See also: https://github.com/219-design/qt-qml-project-template-with-ci/blob/main/OUR_QML_STYLE_GUIDELINES.md#themes

-However, for ease-of-use with `qmlscene`, we allow an exception, but remember to
+Also, for ease-of-use with `qmlscene`, we allow an exception, but remember to
 clearly label it with a comment:

 ```